quicwg/multipath/draft-ietf-quic-multipath.md

 Path ID 0.

-After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use ACK_MP frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.
+After the handshake concluded if negotiation of multipath support succeeded, endpoints SHOULD use MP_ACK frames instead of ACK frames, also for acknowledging so far unacknowledged 0-RTT packets, using Path ID 0.